MrSaighnal/GCR-Google-Calendar-RAT/README.md

 - The date is fixed on May 30th, 2023.
 You can create unlimited events using the unique ID as the event name.

 ## Disclaimer and notes
+Google Calendar RAT has been made in Italy with ❤️<p>
 I prefer to consider this project as a game rather than an experiment :)
 Please do not use it for illegal purpose.
 I take no responsibility for the use that will be made of it
+<p>
 IT IS JUST A POC IN PYTHON, PLEASE DO NOT ASK ME HOW TO WEAPONIZE IT!
-<p>
-Google Calendar RAT has been made in Italy with ❤️

 ## Related articles